Airport policing in the United Kingdom: Designation under the Policing of Airports Act

-However, s.57 Civil Aviation Act 1982 allows the creation of a body of "special constables on any premises for the time being vested in or under the control of the Secretary of State.
+However, section 57 of the Civil Aviation Act 1982 allows the creation of a body of "special constables on any premises for the time being vested in or under the control of the Secretary of State.
 Every person so appointed shall be sworn in by the justices duly to execute the office of a constable on those premises and when so sworn in shall, on those premises, have the powers and privileges and be liable to the duties and responsibilities of a constable."

 Although the designation system allowed territorial police forces to recover the additional costs of providing extra police officers for airports in their police area, it had some limitations.
 There was no effective means of arbitration between an airport operator and the police force – the Secretary of State for Transport could "determine" what the payment would be, but could not adjudicate on what level of service should be provided.
 At Luton Airport, which was not designated, Bedfordshire Police provided armed police under their statutory duty to provide "effective and efficient policing", but the airport operator refused to pay for the service.